soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 5. Allow the simulator to run while continuing with this lab.

-6. After some time has passed, in IoT Central press the _Devices_ item in the left-hand menu.
+6. After some time has passed, in IoT Central select the _Devices_ item in the left-hand menu.
 Note that the provisioning status of DEVICE001, DEVICE002, and DEVICE003 now indicate _Provisioned_.

     ![A list of provisioned devices is displayed.](media/provisioned-devices.png "Provisioned Devices")